-The Nominating Committee should search for qualified candidates to fill the following positions.
-Descriptions of each are available in the appendix or online at http://alumnae.mtholyoke.edu/volunteers/class-roles-responsibilities:
+The Nominating Committee should search for qualified candidates to fill the following positions prior to your next reunion.
+Descriptions of each are available in the appendix or online at alumnae.mtholyoke.edu/volunteers/class-roles-responsibilities:

-- President
+President

-- Vice President
+Vice President

-- Reunion Chair(s) (or Vice President/Reunion Chair)
+Reunion Chair(s) (or Vice President/Reunion Chair)

-- Treasurer
+Treasurer

-- Communications/Web Coordinator
+Communications/Web Coordinator

-- Scribe
+Scribe

-- Secretary (or Secretary/Scribe)
+Secretary (or Secretary/Scribe)

-- Head Class Agent (in consultation with the Advancement Office)
+Head Class Agent (in consultation with the Development Office)

-- Three Nominating Committee Members
+Three Nominating Committee Members (the class president assigns one as the chair)

-It is acceptable to consider co chairs for any of the listed positions.
+It is acceptable to consider co-chairs for any of the listed positions.

-Class officers should be selected carefully, since they will be responsible for leading the class for the next five years and initiating and maintaining contacts among classmates, the Alumnae Association, and the College.
-Enthusiasm, diligence, and ingenuity are assets for all officers.
+Class officers should be selected carefully, since they will be responsible for leading the class for the next five years and initiating and maintaining contacts among classmates, the Alumnae Association and the College.
+Enthusiasm, diligence and ingenuity are assets for all officers.